entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Pauropetalichthys magnoculus*, *Quasipetalichthys haikouensis*, *Ellopetalichthys scheii* should be revised from ? to 0.

 391. Space for forebrain and (at least) proximal portion of olfactory tracts narrow and elongate, extending between orbits: (0) absent; (1) present.

 > Coates *et al*.
 (2018), Character 118.
 Zhu Y. *et al*.
 (2021), Character 347; Zhu Y. *et al*.
 (2022), Character 395.